kaizau/lucid/README.md

 #The Lucid Grid

 Currently in early development.
+The API is still evolving, but feel free to give it a try.
 Comments/suggestions welcome!

 ###Lucid is for developers who: